 What we are doing

 BSCB agreed a three year neglect strategy in September 2019.
 This includes objectives to improve the identification of and response to neglect, together with multi-agency information sharing and work to address neglect.
 Neglect has been a long standing priority in Blackpool.
-We are working with the NSPCC to introduce a bespoke suite of neglect evaluation tools that will allow professionals throughout Blackpool to consistently identify and address neglect.
-The suite of tools allow professionals to select the most appropriate tool to meet the needs of the child and family.
+We worked with the NSPCC to introduce a bespoke suite of neglect evaluation tools that allow professionals throughout Blackpool to consistently identify and address neglect.
+Professionals are able to select the most appropriate tool to meet the needs of the child and family.
 The suite of tools includes a number of publicly available tools, for which links are provided below, and the Graded Care Profile 2, which is available to all practitioners who complete the training.

 We have a range of neglect training available for professionals who work with children, including training on use of the bespoke tool.